-Combine this information with your business needs (eg. do you get a lot of walk-in clients and need to maintain an office front?) and the hybrid working model that will be most beneficial for your organisation, as well as the technology and resources you need to achieve it, will emerge.
+Combine this information with your business needs (eg. do you get a lot of walk-in clients and need to maintain an office front?) and the hybrid model that will be most beneficial for your organisation - as well as the technology and resources you need to achieve it - will emerge.
 Some examples include:

-- Employees having complete freedom to choose where they work
+- Employees have complete freedom to choose where they work

-- Employees booking spaces in the office as they would in a co-working space
+- Employees book spaces in the office as they would in a co-working space

 - Rotating teams between the office and remote working

 - Set days for remote working across the company

 - Office space reserved for meetings, social events and in-person collaboration

 - Limits placed on the number of people in the office